How Eli Manning remains one of NFL's fittest 37-year-olds

 Unless it's french fries -- Manning's self-admitted guilty pleasure.
 When he makes fries for his three young daughters, he always has to taste them.
 You know, just to make sure they are good.
 He wouldn't dare serve fries that didn't meet his lofty standards.

 In the weight room, Manning's routine stands out.
 It's hardly the same as his shredded teammates.
-In fact, every time you seem to pass the Giants' weight room and Manning's there, he never seems to be working with any sort of weights.
+In fact, every time you pass the Giants' weight room and Manning's there, he never seems to be working with any sort of weights.
 Forget about inflating those biceps or triceps.
 Instead, there is a much stronger concentration on his core.

 "That's accurate," Manning said with an accompanying smirk.
 "Obviously, for a quarterback it's more core, rotator cuffs and small, little muscles.
 But you still have to lift weights and get your legs involved.
 I do that, but that is probably, compared to everything else, not the No. 1 thing I'm doing."